Islandora/documentation/docs/technical-documentation/updating_drupal.md

 2) Assuming you are used to updating Drupal and know all the precautions that you should take, the update is as simple as:

+`composer update drupal/core --with-dependencies`

+If you want to know all packages that will be updated by the update command, use the --dry-run option first.

+!!! note "Alternate syntax for Islandora 8 needed"
+    If you are running the older Islandora 8 codebase that predates the Islandora 2 release, note that Islandora 8 is configured to use a fork of drupal-composer/drupal-project which requires this specific composer syntax compared to other Drupal 8+ sites:

     `composer update drupal/core webflo/drupal-core-require-dev "symfony/*" --with-dependencies`

-If you want to know all packages that will be updated by the update command, use the --dry-run option first.

-!!! note "Alternate syntax needed"
-    Islandora is configured to use a fork of drupal-composer/drupal-project which requires a specific composer syntax used above compared to other Drupal 8 sites.
     In addition, if you are upgrading from 8.5 to 8.7, you need to replace "~8.5.x" with "^8.7.0" for drupal/core and webflo/drupal-core-require-dev in composer.json. [[Source](https://www.drupal.org/docs/8/update/update-core-via-composer#s-one-step-update-instruction)]

 3) Apply any required database updates using ``drush updatedb``, or use the web admin user interface.